(Disclosure: Some of the links below may be affiliate links)

 The author based its entire Financial Freedom strategy on Real Estate.
 The strategy is to buy a house and then acquire a new property every three years until you get three properties.
 At this point, you should get enough from the rents to be financially free.

 All his decisions for the purchase of a property are based on financial simulations.
-This is done to avoid decisions to be made using the emotional brain.
+Using a simulation is done to avoid decisions with the emotional brain.
 Instead, using dashboards and simulations should yield the best results.
 He refined his techniques over time to only invest in very profitable properties.

 Your Financial Freedom